mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v4.0.0`

 > ### types
 > List of all card types of the card, including Un-sets and gameplay variants.
-See [Card Types](/data-models/card-types/) for reference.
 >
 > - **Type:** `array(string)`
 > - <ExampleField type='types'/>